TCL Q550F TV Review

 Value for price beaten by

 The TCL Q5/Q550F QLED is TCL's lowest-tier Q-series TV, below the TCL Q6/Q650G QLED and the TCL Q7/Q750G QLED.
-Unlike these models, the Q550F uses Amazon's Fire TV as its operating system and is sold in parallel with the TCL Q5/Q550G QLED, which uses Google TV.
+Unlike these models, the Q550F uses Amazon's Fire TV as its operating system.
+This TV is sold in parallel with the TCL Q5/Q550G QLED, which uses Google TV.
 It's a simple TV, but it does have a few extra features, such as three 4k @ 60Hz HDMI ports with variable refresh rate (VRR) support.
 Also, sizes 55 inches and above have TCL's Game Accelerator 120 feature for 1440p @ 120Hz gaming.

 Our Verdict